Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Methods

-\paragraph{Probing with attention mechanism} \Cref{fig:k_attention} depicts an extended schematic representation of SAN architecture.
-The original SAN architecture that enables self-attention at the feature level can be represented as~\cite{vskrlj2020feature}:
+The $SAN_{CAE}$ architecture, which in \cref{fig:k_attention} enables self-attention at the feature level.
+An attention layer is represented as~\cite{vskrlj2020feature}:

-where $\alpha$ is an activation function, $b_{li}$ represents layerwise bias, and $\Omega$ represents the first network layer that maintains the connection with the input features $X$~\cite{vskrlj2020feature}:
+where $\alpha$ is an activation function, $b_{li}$ is layer-wise bias, and $\Omega$ is the following first network layer that maintains the connection with input features $X$~\cite{vskrlj2020feature}:

-where $X$ are first used as input to a softmax-activated layer by setting: i) its number of neurons equal to $|F|$ and ii) number of attention heads representing relations between input features to $k$, and $W_{l_{\mathrm{att}}}^{k}$ represents a set of weights in individual attention heads.
-The softmax function applied to ${i}$-th element of a weight vector $v$ is defined as follows~\cite{vskrlj2020feature}:
+where $X$ is first used as input to a softmax-activated layer by setting the number of neurons to $|F|$, $k$ is the number of attention heads representing relations between input features, and $W_{l_{\mathrm{att}}}^{k}$ is a set of weights in respective attention heads.
+On the other hand, the \emph{softmax} function, which is applied to ${i}$-th element of a weight vector $v$ is defined as follows~\cite{vskrlj2020feature}: